Rantau Panjang railway station

-The Rantau Panjang railway station was a Malaysian railway station located near Jalan Besar and named after the town of Rantau Panjang, Kelantan.
-Opened in 1921, it is located on the Rantau Panjang branch line, branching off from the main KTM East Coast Line at Pasir Mas.
-Rantau Panjang is one of the two rail border crossings on the border with Thailand (the other is Padang Besar railway station in Perlis), though currently there is no cross-border train crossing the Malaysia–Thailand border at Rantau Panjang.
-The Thai entrance to the Harmony rail bridge is currently sealed off by the Royal Thai Army.
+The Rantau Panjang railway station was a Malaysian railway station located on the Rantau Panjang branch line, which diverged from the main KTM East Coast Line at Pasir Mas.
+Situated near Jalan Besar, the station was named after the town of Rantau Panjang in Kelantan.
+It was one of two rail border crossings between Malaysia and Thailand, the other being Padang Besar railway station in Perlis.
+However, there are currently no cross-border train services operating at Rantau Panjang.
+The Thai entrance to the Harmony rail bridge remains sealed by the Royal Thai Army.

-Services

-The station was previously served by both Keretapi Tanah Melayu and State Railway of Thailand trains.
-Later, Thai diesel multiple units (DMUs) took up the entire schedule, which rose unexpected numbers of passengers, resulting in protests by the railcar drivers against terminating the DMU services at Wakaf Bharu and Tumpat.
-The protests led to the discontinuation of the cross-border SRT services in 1978 and the station fell into disuse.

-Rebuilt Project
+History

+The station began operations on September 1, 1920, when the railway branch between Rantau Panjang and Pasir Mas was opened.
+Cross-border services began on November 1, 1921 following the completion of the railway section between Rantau Panjang and Hat Yai, establishing the international rail link between Malaysia and Thailand.

+The cross-border services was discontinued in 1978, due to concerns used for smuggling and people trafficking across the border.
+The station was closed in 1982 following the discontinuation of passenger services.

+Rebuild project

-On 29 October 2025, the Ministry of Transport of Malaysia, Anthony Loke announced that the project planned to rebuilt Pasir Mas-Rantau Panjang railway.
-This project expected to begin in the year 2026 at a cost of RM264 million.
+On October 29, 2025, the Ministry of Transport of Malaysia, Anthony Loke announced a planned project to rebuild Pasir Mas-Rantau Panjang railway.
+This project is expected to begin in the year 2026 at a cost of RM264 million.